Ashwinis – The Twin Divine Physicians – Indian Mythology

 Connection to the Pandavas:

-The Ashwini twins are also closely connected to the Mahabharata through Nakula and Sahadeva, the sons they begot on Madri, the second wife of King Pandu.
+The Ashwini twins are also closely connected to the Mahabharata – The Great Epic through Nakula and Sahadeva, the sons they begot on Madri, the second wife of King Pandu.
 Nakula and Sahadeva inherited their divine father’s skills with horses, making them expert horsemen in the Pandava army during the Kurukshetra war.
 The association of the Ashwini twins with horses and speed reflects in their children, who were famed for their swift and strategic prowess in battle.

 The Churning of the Ocean (Samudra Manthan):